vitessio/website/content/en/docs/18.0/user-guides/schema-changes/_index.md

 In managed, online schema changes, Vitess owns the execution of `vitess`, `gh-ost` or `pt-online-schema-change` migrations.
 While these run in the background, Vitess keeps track of the migration state.

-In direct schema changes via `vtctl` or `vtgate`, Vitess issues a synchronous `ALTER TABLE` statement on the relevant shards.
+In direct schema changes via `vtctldclient` or `vtgate`, Vitess issues a synchronous `ALTER TABLE` statement on the relevant shards.

 ### Audit/control